Continuing Heritage Walk: Serampore

 Serampore houses multiple schools dated before 1900.
 Ballavpur High School, Serampore Union Institution and Nandalal Institution were established in 1867, 1884 and 1873 respectively.

-By the end of the 19th century some locals of Serampore led by Sri Naryan Chandra Bhattacharyya approached Pandit Iswar Chandra Vidyasagar with request to open a branch of Metropolitan High School at Serampore.
+By the end of the 19th century some locals of Serampore led by Sri Narayan Chandra Bhattacharyya approached Pandit Iswar Chandra Vidyasagar with request to open a branch of Metropolitan High School at Serampore.
 But Vidyasagar Mahasai advised them to set up a school in the town on their own.
 With his blessing Came up Mahesh Higher class English School with fifty six students in the year 1884.
-Later the school was shifted from Mahesh Higher to Newgate street (present Rishi Bankim Sarani) and there from to Poffam House, the present Vidyasagar bhavan of the school building.
+Later the school was shifted from Mahesh Higher to Newgate street (present Rishi Bankim Sarani) and there from to Poffam House, the present Vidyasagar bhavan of the school building at K M Bhattacharjee Street (Krishna Mohan Bhattacharjee st).

 In the thirties the doors of the school were opened for the girls of the town willing to pursue higher education after primary level until Serampore Girls’ High School came up to shoulder the responsibility.
 During the war the school building also housed some classes of Serampore College.